BruceBales/discounts-api/README.md

 ### Adding More Products

-The product list is stored in MySQL as a JSON array string called `product_list` in `webstore.products`.
+The product list is stored in MySQL as a JSON array string in a column called `product_list` in `webstore.product_sets`.
 To add more products, add another item to this JSON array.

 ## Room for improvement